alboteanud/restaurants/README.md

 ## Notes:

-- Disable Internet Access completely in order to test "put review while offline" (Dev tools offline will not be enough - using workbox)
+- Disable Internet Access completely in order to test "make a review while offline" (Not only from Dev tools.
+We are using 'workbox'.)

 ![Restaurant list](/app/screenshots/screen1.jpg?raw=true "Restaurant list")